Import and Configure Assets

 Create or Configure an Asset Source

-To import your assets, you need to create a new asset source or configure an existing one.
-If you use an existing source, you can edit it by clicking the ellipsis on a selected asset source, then clicking the Edit option.
+You need to create a new asset source or configure an existing source before you can import assets.
+If you use an existing source, you can edit it by clicking the ellipsis on the source, then selecting Edit from the dropdown.

 To create a new asset source: